sunfishcode/sunfishcode.github.io/blog/_posts/2018-10-22-Canonicalization.md

 The basic philosophy
-of canonicalization says that canonical forms should be translated into optimal forms toward the back of the compiler, after all mid-level optimizations which benefit from canonical for are done.
+of canonicalization says that canonical forms should be translated into optimal forms toward the back of the compiler, after all mid-level optimizations which benefit from canonical form are done.
 It's also worth noting that codegen itself benefits from having the code coming into it be in canonical form, so that it doesn't have to recognize all the ways to write `x << 1`, and can just recognize one